 There are generally a few limitations on the freedom of the press.
 The press is usually prevented from publishing anything regarded as a state secret or anything that would endanger national security.
 The press is also prevented from libeling people, meaning promoting intentionally false information about someone that would damage his reputation.
 The Supreme Court has also ruled that there must be intentional malice to justify a libel charge.
 The Court has also said that public figures and public officials cannot charge with libel someone who criticizes them or publishes something derogatory about them (without malice).

 In the past, the Freedom of the Press Clause was only applied to printed materials, but with the proliferation of electronic media in the modern age, these freedoms are also extended to electronic media formats such as television, radio and internet.
 Generally television is not allowed quite as much freedom as print or internet because there are only a limited number of frequencies available that must be regulated by the government.
-Freedom of the printed word is still limited in many places in the world today, such as in countries dominated by Sharia Law, but it is very hard for governments to regulate electronic communications that can be sent through the airwaves into their jurisdictions from outside.
+Freedom of the printed word is still limited in many places in the world today, such as in countries dominated by Sharia Law, but it has been, historically, difficult for governments to regulate electronic communications that can be sent through the airwaves into their jurisdictions from outside.

 You can find a complete list of Supreme Court cases having to do with the Freedom of the Press Clause here.
 Simply choose from the list of Freedom of Expression topics, all having to do with Freedom of Speech, Freedom of the Press, Freedom of Assembly and Freedom to Petition the Government.